91³Ô¹ÏÍø

 Daisy Parsons

 Marguerite "Daisy" Parsons was born in Poplar as Marguerite Lena Millo.
 When she was young her parents moved to Canning Town, part of West Ham.
 Working in a factory showed her how men and women were treated differently.
 1908 married trade unionist Tom Parsons and started a family.
-She joined the suffragette cause and was part of a delegation to the Prime Minister in 1914 - our photo is from that event.
+She joined the suffragette cause and was part of a delegation to the Prime Minister in 1914 - this photo is from that event.
 She later became a councillor and 1936-7 was West Ham's first woman mayor.
 Awarded an MBE in the New Year Honours of 1951.
 Died London.

 From at least 2012 until 2020 a substation in Hermit Road Recreation Ground, E16, was covered with a mural, one section of which celebrated Parsons' work.
 The substation was demolished in 2020.